JuliaData/TypedTables.jl/README.md

 This object stores a tuple of the two vectors as the `data` field, so that `t.data == ([1,2,3], [2.0,4.0,6.0])`.
 One could access the data directly, or one can get each row, column, or cell via indexing.
+One convenient way of getting a column is with the `@col` macro, for example `@col(t, A)`

 ## Structure